AmazingDD/daisyRec/README.md

 <img src="images/framework.png" align="center" width="90%" style="margin: 0 auto">
 </p>

 This repository is used for publishing.
-If you are interested in details about our experiments ranking results, try to reach this [repo](https://github.com/recsys-benchmark/DaisyRec-v2.0).
+If you are interested in details of our _experiments ranking results_, try to reach this [**repo file**](https://github.com/recsys-benchmark/DaisyRec-v2.0/blob/dev/appendix.pdf).

 We really appreciate these repositories to help us improve the code efficiency:
   - [RecSys2019_DeepLearning_Evaluation](https://github.com/MaurizioFD/RecSys2019_DeepLearning_Evaluation)
   - [NGCF-PyTorch](https://github.com/huangtinglin/NGCF-PyTorch)
   - [RecBole](https://github.com/RUCAIBox/RecBole)

-### Pre-requisits
+### How to Run

 Make sure you have a **CUDA** enviroment to accelarate since the deep-learning models could be based on it.

-### How to Run

 #### 1. Install from pip
 ```